mneiferbag/javascript-examples/README.md

 ## Tips

 Node.js has two module systems: CommonJS modules and ECMAScript (ES) modules.
-CommonJS can be recognized by the use of the require() function and module.exports, while ECMAScript modules use import and export statements for similar (though not identical) functionality.
+CommonJS can be recognized by the use of the `require()` function and `module.exports`, while ECMAScript modules use `import` and `export` statements for similar (though not identical) functionality.

 ## Links